 Comment: What did the doctors find here?
 Botox reduced muscle spasms by acting as a muscle relaxant.
 In our treatments we have found dextrose injections can reduce muscle spasms by strengthening the cervical neck ligaments, thereby reducing the need for the muscle to spasm in the first place.
 We will show that dextrose injections can be long-lasting as well.

-It is clear that the main attribute of Botox injections is the reduction of pain through the management of painful muscle spasm.
+It is clear that the main attribute of Botox injections is the reduction of pain through the management of painful muscle spasms.
 This is symptom suppression.
-It should be noted that Botox injections are not disease altering, meaning they do not fix what is causing the muscle spasms.
+It should be noted that botulinum toxin injections (Botox®) are not disease-altering, meaning they do not fix what is causing the muscle spasms.

-In December 2017, researchers in Portugal published in The Cochrane database of systematic reviews (5)
+In December 2017, researchers in Portugal published in The Cochrane Database of Systematic Reviews (11)

 Despite good results with Botox, these researchers wrote of the following concerns:

 - There are no data from randomized control trials evaluating the effectiveness and safety of repeated botulinum toxin type A injection cycles.

 - There is no evidence from randomized control trials to allow us to draw definitive conclusions on the optimal treatment intervals and doses, the usefulness of guidance techniques for injection, the impact on the quality of life, or the duration of treatment effect.